AndrewTapp/solaredgeoptimizers/README.md

 ## Upgrading from an earlier version

-As with previous versions you may need to delete and re-add this integtration after updating through HACS.
+As with previous versions you may need to delete and re-add this integration after updating through HACS.

 If you are on a version prior to v2.4.0 (or want a clean registry after any upgrade), the steps below ensure entities and devices are recreated correctly: